 Our products enable TCAR, which is a novel procedure, and our success depends on acceptance of our products and TCAR by the medical industry, including physicians and hospitals.
-The FDA reviews our products, and the stent manufactured for us by Cordis, for safety and effectiveness, prior to commercial launch of these products.
+The FDA reviews our products for safety and effectiveness, prior to commercial launch of these products.
 Thereafter, physicians, through their own use of the products and evaluation of clinical data, make their own decisions as to whether our products are safe and effective for their patients and improve their clinical outcomes.
-Important factors upon which the effectiveness of our products, including our ENROUTE stent, will be measured are long-term data regarding the risk of stroke and death and the rate of restenosis following TCAR.
+Important factors upon which the effectiveness of our products, including our ENROUTE stent, will be measured include but are not limited to long-term data regarding the risk of stroke and death and the rates of restenosis and reintervention following TCAR.
 The long-term clinical benefits of procedures that use our products are not known.
 We have limited data on the ENROUTE stent and TCAR up to one year.
 Any failure of our stent or in-stent restenosis of the carotid artery following deployment of the stent could deter physicians from adopting our products and could have a material adverse effect on our business, financial condition and results of operations.